INSURANCE - CAR INSURANCE

 Your car insurance premium is the amount you pay in exchange for your insurance company to cover some or all of your losses in the event of an accident.
 No matter how much you consider yourself to be a good driver, you still represent some level of risk in the eyes of your auto insurance company.
 But the less of a risk you are, the less you have to pay for auto coverage.

 A clean driving history is proof that you’re less of a risky driver and more of a safe driver.
 You’re likely to get offered a lower premium.
-On the other hand, a driving history that includes tickets and accidents can boost your auto insurance premium, so maintaining a good driving record is one of the best ways to reduce your car insurance premiums.
+On the other hand, a driving history that includes tickets and accidents will increase your auto insurance premium, and it can take years for your insurance bills to decrease again.

 2. Drive less often